Table of Contents [expand]

 Step 5: Resume Normal Operation

-If you turned on maintenance mode and downscaled your dynos in step 3, you must make your application active again.
+If you turned on maintenance mode and downscaled your dynos in step 3, resume your app’s operations.

-To resume normal application operation, scale any non-web dynos back to their original levels.
+To resume normal app operation, scale any non-web dynos back to their original levels.
 Then, turn off maintenance mode:

 Upgrade Using a Fork